“That’s okay, I know you didn’t mean to.”

 When we sin against God and the people around us, turning from that sin toward reconciliation actually begins with confession and then repentance . . . not just expressing emotional remorse.
-Of course we can still be sorry that we sinned, but to repent we also must ask ourselves, what are we really sorry for?
+Of course we can still be sorry that we sinned.
+But to repent we must also ask ourselves what we’re really sorry for.
 Are we sorry that we got caught?
-Or are we sorry that we didn’t love God – and other people – like we should have in that particular moment?
+Or sorry we didn’t love God, and other people, like we should have in that particular moment?
 Does the same motivation to say “I’m sorry” move us to true repentance for our sin?
 “Or do you presume on the riches of his kindness and forbearance and patience, not knowing that God’s kindness is meant to lead you to repentance?”
 (Rom 2:4).

-I would challenge you to do an experiment.
+I challenge you to do an experiment.
 You can lead your children in this way (or try it for yourself!).
-Confessing “I sinned against you when I said ‘XYZ’ to you because I was desiring for you to do what I wanted.
-I was trying to control the situation because I’m not trusting God.
+Confessing “I sinned against you when I said ‘XYZ’ because I was desiring for you to do what I wanted.
+I wanted control because I’m not trusting God.
 I am sorry that I hurt you because I love you.
 I will seek to draw near to God and trust him more.
 Will you forgive me?” is way different than “I’m sorry I did that.”
 Confession of sin for repentance is literally harder to get out of our mouths.
 We feel confession more deeply because we are admitting our need and our shortcomings more deeply.
 It’s a confession of our ugliness.
 But only in confessing our ugliness can we find the mercy that covers it.